-Although the majority of the Board consists of non-executive directors, the Board does not currently consist of a majority of independent directors as defined under the ASX Principles.
-As such, the Company does not currently operate in accordance with ASX Corporate Governance Principle 2.4.
+Although the majority of the Board consists of non-executive directors, the Board currently consists of an even number of independent and non-independent directors as defined under the ASX Principles.

+As such, the Company does not currently operate in full accordance with ASX Corporate Governance Principle 2.4.
+However, the Company intends to appoint another independent director as soon as possible to bring the Company into compliance with Principle 2.4,